Running Your Own Retrieval-Augmented Generation (RAG) Model¶

 The first time you run this, the model will be downloaded from HuggingFace and cached, so it may take a while to get running.
 Subsequent times will be much quicker because the model has already been downloaded.

-Llama 3.1 8B takes about 15GB of space.
+The 8B model takes about 15GB of space.
 The default cache location for

 HuggingFace models is $HOME/.cache/huggingface